SANDAG/SRF/Supply/README.md

 ### Additional Inputs

-The following inputs are also required, but are not updated:
+The following inputs are also required, but are not changed during execution:

 - MGRA | Series 13 MGRA (Master Geographic Reference Area)
 - Shape_Area | area of MGRA object (square footage)